N64Gamespedia/gdx/_vault-specs/format-protocol.md

 **Release Date (PAL-EUR):** [Date]
 **Prototype Scene Release Date:** [Date + Source]
 ```
+If Release Date: [Date]  is followed by an alternative (region name) in Brackets, then we drop that down to the next line followed by 4 spaces like:

 ------ Extra Gateway System Section if present -----------------
 ```markdown
 [**Nintendo Gateway System:**](#gateway-system) 1993